-A generous, massive, “generational” plan to revolutionise the lives and farming of Europeans, known as the Green Deal, was approved by member states last year to combat global climate change, polluted air, soil and waterways, and reduce the path of food from agriculture to Europeans’ tables.
+A generous, massive, “generational” plan to revolutionize the lives and farming of Europeans, known as the Green Deal, was approved by member states last year to combat global climate change, polluted air, soil, and waterways, and reduce the path of food from agriculture to Europeans’ tables.
 What is the Green Deal all about and why is it being introduced?

-Europe has a plan to become a technological and ecological leader in the world because, like many other countries China, Canada, India, it realises that the current style of farming is not sustainable.
+Europe has a plan to become a technological and ecological leader in the world because, like many other countries China, Canada, India, it realizes that the current style of farming is not sustainable.

 As part of the Green Deal, European countries are committed to